Project Eligibility Criteria

 As we are piloting this initiative to test the market and appetite from corporates to donate to nature recovery projects, we want to ensure that we can gather as much learning as possible to inform the development of future initiatives.
 In determining the final selection for the pilot, we have therefore tried to ensure:

-• A range of funding targets and activities
+• A range of funding targets and activities - To help inform learning from the pilot.

 • Suitability of projects for corporate philanthropy